Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 3. Maiden with Eyes of Blue

 She may not be Dark Magician, but Maiden with Eyes of Blue shares Yugi's monster's spellcaster-type rather than the dragon element we've come to expect.
 Nonetheless, she's easily one of the finest (maybe not the best choice of words) Blue-Eyes supporters available, offering a rare hint of defense into your offense-heavy build.

 2. Azure-Eyes Silver Dragon

 If you gave a bunch of monkeys a typewriter, coloring tools, and infinite time (hey, it's probably Konami's strategy anyway), they'd inevitably produce the several extra deck dragons designed to support Blue-Eyes structures, one of the best being the synchro monster Azure-Eyes Silver Dragon.
 Reversing Blue-Eyes stats, it wields 2500 ATK and 3000 DEF, and when special summoned, its effect protects all dragon monsters you currently control (including itself) from being targeted or destroyed by effects until the end of the next turn!

 Plus, during each of your standby phases (the starts of your turn, after you draw), you're allowed to summon any normal monster (even non-dragons) from your graveyard, a great way to field a defeated Blue-Eyes.
 Also, note that the first effect triggers when special summoned, not just synchro summoned, meaning recovering Azure-Eyes from the graveyard still implements the effect.
-A great defensive card, just note that it demands a non-tuner normal monster (use Blue-Eyes, ya dingus) serve as material in its synchro summoning.
+It's a great defensive card; just note that it demands a non-tuner normal monster (use Blue-Eyes, ya dingus) serve as material in its synchro summoning.

 1. The Melody of Awakening Dragon